WinterMaiya/Jobly-Frontend/README.md

 You can view the deployed website here: [Jobly](https://mw-jobly.surge.sh/).

+The backend code can be found here: [Jobly Backend](https://github.com/WinterMaiya/Jobly-Backend)

 ## Getting Started:
 ### Create a username and password
 *Your password is hashed using a bcrypt algorithm.